lazorfuzz/liowebrtc/README.md

 `shout(messageType, payload)` - sends a message
 to all peers in the room via the default p2p data channel.
 Listen for peers' shouts on the `receivedPeerData` event.
-- `string messageType` - An arbitrary value that represents the classification of the payload
+- `string messageType` a label, usually a string, that describes the payload
 - `object payload` - an arbitrary value or object to send to peers

 `startLocalVideo()` - starts the local video or audio streams with the `media` options provided